• Mutton Snapper

 Don’t Throw Out Those Snapper Heads!

 This is probably the most basic and simple recipe that I have posted on Spearos Kitchen, thus far.
 I honestly debated whether I was going to put it up or not because it seems pretty self explanatory, but I think it deserves a spot on here because fish heads are so commonly overlooked.
-This Mutton Snapper wasn’t giant, it was a pretty average size, I’d say, but it had an incredible amount of meat in the head that was definitely worth doing something with.
-If you’ve never removed the head off a Snapper before, check out this Break Down Tutorial.
+This mutton snapper wasn’t giant, it was a pretty average size, I’d say, but it had an incredible amount of meat in the head that was definitely worth doing something with.
+If you’ve never removed the head off a snapper before, check out our full break down tutorial.

 baked snapper head